 The story of Tight End smashed into my mind and out of the rubble rose the character of Ashley “Ash Smash” Miller.
 I suddenly had this image in my head of a woman constantly in motion.
 She never stops moving.
 Ash is always pushing her body to its limits as her sweat floods the floor.
 I wanted to ask Ash, “Why can’t you stop?”

-I realized this is the brave truth for all women that we can’t quite vocalize, but we know it exists.
-If we women stop to rest for even a second, we don’t get the job, we don’t get the promotion, and we lose our spot in line to our male counterparts who, at times, did not work as hard as us and got by on their mediocrity.
+I realized this is the brave truth for all women, femmes, non-binary folks and any human who identifies outside the constructs of strict gender binaries and cisgender male, heteronormative standards – described by Simone de Beauvoir as “the other.”
+We can’t quite vocalize this truth, but we know it exists.
+If we, as “others,” stop to rest for even a second, we are not taken seriously, we are not considered strong/smart/qualified enough, and we lose out on opportunities to our male counterparts who, at times, did not work as hard as us and got by on their mediocrity.

 Sports have always been a fixture in my life.
 My parents were athletes, either playing in high school and college or just in their free-time at the local park.
 ESPN constantly buzzes in the background of my family’s home.
 I cannot remember one car ride with my father where I am not listening to the radio comment on the Chicago Bears defense, the Blackhawks most recent trade deal, or the Cubs World Series chances.
 Sports culture is as familiar as my childhood home.
 Sports culture interests me for its immersive dynamics where, in order to participate, you must adopt a collective mindset.
 You are no longer an individual, you are apart of a group, and you must do what is best for your team.
 The team must always come first.
 How does this effect a person’s identity both on and off the field or court?